Chase Sapphire Preferred Card: Get The Most Value For Your Travel Rewards

 Let's sum it all up.

 - Great Sign-up bonus.
-50,000 points that can be transferred to airlines and hotels, or used for $625 worth of travel booked through Chase.
+50,000 points that can be transferred to airlines and hotels, or used for $625 worth of travel booked through the Chase Ultimate Rewards portal.

 - Bonus points for spending.
 Earn double points on travel and dining, and even more points when you make purchases through their Ultimate Rewards shopping portal.